 The tragic death of George Floyd was not an isolated incident.
 In order to understand this injustice, we must take the time to educate ourselves about the history of racist violence by White people against African Americans – and the intergenerational trauma it has caused.
 Furthermore, as preservationists, we must work harder to acknowledge and celebrate Black history.
-To that end, the following resources are a good place to start.

 - The African American Cultural Heritage Action Fund, a National Trust for Historic Preservation campaign “to draw attention to the remarkable stories that evoke centuries of African American activism and achievement, and to tell our nation’s full history.”

 - Preserving African American Historic Places, a 24-page primer published by the National Trust.

 - The Mildred Colodny Diversity Scholarship, a National Trust program that “provides financial assistance and experiential learning opportunities to individuals preparing for careers in historic preservation.
 The purpose of the Colodny Scholarship is to increase the diversity of people pursuing degrees and careers in historic preservation in the United States.”